pchiorean/Indentz/lib/README.md

             source: [ "path/to/another.tsv", 2 ]
         }
     ],
-    errors: [ "path/to/another.tsv:3 :: 'missing.tsv' not found." ]
+    errors: [ "path/to/another.tsv:3 :: [ERROR] File 'missing.tsv' is not found." ]
 }
 ```